Dean Esteban Zunino attended the World Summit on Political Communication

 Finally, the dean suggested taking a reflective look at contemporary technological processes: “We are certainly in a new landscape, but we do have some analytical frameworks, and what I would suggest here is that we pause for a moment—perhaps give ourselves the time to slow down a bit.”

-In closing, he emphasized the importance of analyzing the impact of artificial intelligence from the users’ perspective as well: “So in that sense, let’s take a moment to pause and reflect.”
+In closing, he emphasized the importance of analyzing the impact of artificial intelligence from the users’ perspective as well: “So in that sense, let’s take a moment to pause and think.”